smarttransit-ai/transit-gym/sim_without_bg_traffic/readMe.md

 ## Frequently Asked Questions

-They acan be found in the Results and Discussions in[ BTETransitSimReport](..\docs\BTETransitSimReport.pdf)
+They can be found in the Results and Discussions in[ BTETransitSimReport](..\docs\BTETransitSimReport.pdf)